kube-object-storage/lib-bucket-provisioner/README.md

 An `ObjectBucketClaim` (OBC) is similar in usage to a Persistent Volume Claim and an `ObjectBucket` (OB) is the Persistent Volume equivalent.
-Bucket binding refers to the actual bucket being created by the underlying object store provide, and the generation of artifacts which will be consumed by application pods.
+Bucket binding refers to the actual bucket being created by the underlying object store provider, and the generation of artifacts which will be consumed by application pods.
 An OBC is namespaced and references a storage class which defines the object store.
-The details of the object store (ceph, minio, cloud, on-prem) are not visible to the app pod and can change without disturbing the app in anyway.
+The details of the object store (ceph, minio, cloud, on-prem) are not visible to the app pod.
+The same app can consume AWS S3 in the cloud or Ceph-RGW on-prem with no changes.
 An OB is non-namespaced (global), typically not visible to end users, and will contain info pertinent to the provisioned bucket.
 Like PVs, there is a 1:1 binding of an OBC to an OB.

 As is true for dynamic PV provisioning, a bucket provisioner needs to be running for each object store supported by the Kubernetes cluster.
 For example, if the